Women in Ukraine: Women in Ukrainian politics

 Bloc Yulia Tymoshenko and its successor Batkivshchyna have been the only woman-led party to make it into parliament.
 Hanna Hopko was first on the party list of Self Reliance, which finished third in the October 2014 Ukrainian parliamentary election.
 In the same election Nadiya Savchenko was placed first on the party list of Batkivshchyna (the party finished sixth in the election).
 There have been more woman-led parties in Ukraine and even a few "woman issue" parties (analyst's have described these as "virtual parties designed to steal votes from opposition parties").

 The second Yatsenyuk Government (appointed 2 December 2014) had two female ministers.
 Its predecessor first Yatsenyuk Government (appointed 27 February 2014) had one female minister.
 The 2016–2019 Groysman government ended his tenure with five female members.

 So far the only government that had no female ministers (and was Europe's only government that had no female members in its composition at the time) was the 11 March 2010 appointed first Azarov Government until Raisa Bohatyryova was appointed Minister of Healthcare and Vice Prime Minister of Ukraine on 14 February 2012.
 Prime Minister Mykola Azarov stated in March 2010 there were no female ministers in this government because "Reforms do not fall into women's competence", while adding that he greatly respects women.
 Women's groups in Ukraine reported Azarov to the country's ombudsman following this remarks.
 They accuse him of gender discrimination and holding neanderthal views and did file different Court cases against him.
 Azorov's consecutive second Azarov Government (that lasted from 24 December 2012 until 27 February 2014) had three female ministers.

 During the presidential election of 2010, then candidate Viktor Yanukovych refused to debate his female opponent prime minister Yulia Tymoshenko and justified it by saying that "a woman's place is in the kitchen".
-(Former) Verkhovna Rada Chairman Volodymyr Lytvyn have also made comments that could be seen as insolent towards woman.
+(Former) Verkhovna Rada Chairman Volodymyr Lytvyn have also made comments that could be seen as insolent towards women.